section-engineering-education/engineering-education/content/articles/servlet-filter-api/index.md

 To create a Filter class, we have to import `javax. servlet` and implement the Filter interface.
 Several filters can be created to perform different tasks according to the user and developer specifications.

 ### Goal
-A learner should be able to understand the following after reading this article:
+The reader should be able to understand the following after reading this article:
 1. A servlet Filter's definition.
 2. The advantages of using filters.
 3. The Filter interfaces, such as the `Filter` interface, the `FilterConfing` interface, and others.